-Police Officer Edward P. Deford was shot and wounded on October 30, 1935 as he and his partner were escorting non-union workers across the I.L..A. picket lines near the Port of Mobile.
-Officer Deford was a veteran of 8 years with the Mobile Police Department.
+Police Officer Edward P. Deford was shot and wounded on October 30, 1935 as he and his partner were escorting non-union workers across the I.L.A. picket lines near the Port of Mobile.
+Officer Deford was a veteran of eight years with the Mobile Police Department.

 Officer Deford died on October 31, 1935 at 2:35 p.m.

 Police Officer Ollie Mason was shot and killed on June 15, 1943 at 3:45 p.m. as he and his partner answered a domestic complaint on South Hamilton Street.

-Motorcycle Traffic Officer Pierce Lee (Rudy) Reeves age 32, was killed instantly on September 24, 1944 when the motorcycle he was operating struck an open manhole on Virginia Street at Tuttle Avenue.
+Motorcycle Traffic Officer Pierce Lee (Rudy) Reeves, 32, was killed instantly on September 24, 1944 when the motorcycle he was operating struck an open manhole on Virginia Street at Tuttle Avenue.

 Officer Reeves served four years with the Mobile Police Department.

-Traffic Officer Earl Royce Williams was struck and later died of injuries suffered in a hit and run incident which occurred on Friday, June 21, 1968, on the Cochrane Causeway.
+Traffic Officer Earl Royce Williams was struck and later died of injuries suffered in a hit and run collision, which occurred on June 21, 1968 on the Cochrane Causeway.

 Officer Williams was directing traffic around another wreck when he was struck and injured.
 Officer Williams died on June 24, 1968.
-Officer Williams was 32 years old and a veteran of 4 years with the Mobile Police Department.
+Officer Williams was 32 years old and served four years with the Mobile Police Department.

 Motorcycle Traffic Officer Joseph P. Brunson was killed when the motorcycle he was operating left the road on Howell's Ferry Road and struck a mailbox post on May 15, 1975.

-Officer Brunson was a veteran of 2 years with the Mobile Police Department and 7 years with the Prichard, Alabama Police Department.
+Officer Brunson served two years with the Mobile Police Department and seven years with the Prichard Police Department.

 Police Officer Henry Johnny Booth was shot and killed on August 14, 1979 while attempting to arrest a wanted subject on an outstanding warrant.

-Officer Booth was pronounced dead shortly after the 7:55pm incident.
-Officer Booth was a veteran of 8 years with the Mobile Police Department.
+Officer Booth was pronounced dead shortly after the 7:55 p.m. incident.
+Officer Booth served eight years with the Mobile Police Department.

 Juvenile Detective Julius Schulte was shot and killed as he answered a domestic complaint involving a missing child on April 18, 1985.